-Wear protective eyewear whenever there is a chance of eye injury.
-Anyone working in or passing through areas that pose eye hazards should wear protective eyewear.
-This is particularly true of workers involved in welding, which poses a high risk of on-the-job eye injury.
+Shield your eyes in areas where there is the slightest chance of eye injury.
+Anyone passing through those areas should also wear protection.
+This is particularly true for welders, who face a high risk of on-the-job eye injury.

-If you notice any of these signs in yourself or someone else, get medical help right away.
+Get medical help right away if you notice any of these signs in yourself or someone else: